aosabook/500lines/pedometer/chapter.md

 ![](chapter-figures/input-data-workflow.png)\

 We know we'll need to work with user acceleration and gravitational acceleration separately in order to follow our solution, so our standard format will need to split out the two accelerations.
-This means that if our data is in the combined format, we'll need to first pass it through a low-pass filter to convert it to the standard format.
+This means that if our data is in the combined format, we'll need to first pass it through a low-pass filter in step 1 to convert it to the standard format.

 Take note of the standard format: